Joseph Duggar Courting Kendra Caldwell: Is She From A Homophobic Family?

 Joseph Duggar is courting Kendra Caldwell!
 The latest of the older generation of Duggar children to enter the “courting” world is the 22-year-old, seventh-oldest Duggar kid (and third-oldest Duggar boy), who has officially entered into a “courtship” with an 18-year-old friend of the family.

-Unfortunately, some evidence seems to indicate that Josh’s boo is from a family that has some regrettable attitudes about LGBTQ people – but more on that in a few paragraphs.
+Unfortunately, some evidence seems to indicate that Josh’s girlfriend is from a family that has some regrettable attitudes about LGBTQ people, but more on that in a few paragraphs.

 Joseph Duggar is officially courting Kendra Caldwell https://t.co/2tSJpsx5Uw pic.twitter.com/VjOv19utmp